Jury awards $310 million to parents of teen killed in fall from Orland...

 Because of Sampson's size, the harness didn't lock properly and he was ejected from his seat when the ride braked 70 feet from the ground.

-His parents argued that Icon and Funtime should have warned their son about the risks of someone his size going on the ride and didn’t provide an appropriate restraint system.
+His parents argued that Orlando Slingshot and Funtime should have warned their son about the risks of someone his size going on the ride and didn’t provide an appropriate restraint system.
 Adding seat belts would have cost $660.

 The state ordered the ride closed after the accident and it never reopened.
 It is now being demolished.